Security — ClickHouse

 </yandex>

-In the example above, enable_tls: 0 is only a starting point.
-If your LDAP server supports TLS, prefer enabling it in production and handle certificates according to your organization's policy.
+In the example above, enable_tls: 0 represents just a starting point.
+If your LDAP server supports TLS, enable it in production and handle certificates according to your organization's policy.

-The chart can create the LDAP role automatically when ldapRoleInit.enabled: true.
-Databases and GRANTs are still managed manually after deploy:
+Chart can create LDAP role automatically when ldapRoleInit.enabled: true.
+Databases and GRANTs continue to be managed manually after deployment:

 -- Optional if ldapRoleInit.enabled=true